finopsfoundation/sig-french/README.md

 ## Introduction

 This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the FinOps Foundation SIG French, which has been established as a Special Interest Group within the FinOps Project.
 This Charter shall be reviewed yearly and approved by the TAC

 ## Mission Statement

 The mission of the F2 SIG French is to scale the Finops Foundation on French-speaking communities.

 As such, its high-level mission is :

 1. Promote, contribute, adapt and translate the contents produced by and with the FinOps Foundation
 1. Produce studies, best practices, guides, use cases ansd others deliverables to help members in their FinOps approach
-1. Raise awareness/evangelize the French-speaking ecosystem (decision-makers, practitioners...) to the challenges of financial and environmental sobriety Organize/reference FinOps trainings delivered by qualified external speakers.
+1. Raise awareness/evangelize the French-speaking ecosystem (decision-makers, practitioners...) to the challenges of financial and environmental sobriety.
+Organize/reference FinOps trainings delivered by qualified external speakers.
-1. Animate a community of interest, allowing members to share their experiences during meetup and others events
+1. Animate a community of interest, allowing members to share their experiences during meetup and others events.
+The SIG France meetup is available at

-Geography : initially, France and all other French-speaking communities.
+**Geography**: initially, France and all other French-speaking communities.

 ### General-purpose SIG Mission Statement